committed to finding a cure for cancer

 Donations can be made by mail to Cancer League of Colorado, PO Box 5373, Englewood CO 80155.
 If you have any questions you can call 303-281-9864 and a volunteer will get back to you.

-We’ve Awarded More Than $16 Million to Cancer Research and Patient Care
+We’ve Awarded Nearly $20 Million to Cancer Research and Patient Care

 Year-Round Fundraising Events

-From the beginning, Cancer League has been committed to supporting cancer research and has raised and dispensed more than $15 million to support Colorado research, patient care and family programs.
+From the beginning, Cancer League has been committed to supporting cancer research and has raised and dispensed nearly $20 million to support Colorado research, patient care and family programs.
 Cancer League grants have been made to projects across Colorado and have helped thousands of individuals and families fight cancer.
-Our fundraising events include the Hope Ball, Race for Research, Over the Edge and
+Our annual fundraising events include the Hope Ball, Race for Research, Over the Edge and

 We’re an All-Volunteer Charitable Organization

 Cancer League of Colorado is a 501(c)(3) non-profit organization composed entirely of volunteers.
 Unique to non-profits, Cancer League of Colorado has no paid staff and no offices.
-All operating expenses are covered by membership dues and our volunteer staff.
-More than 400 volunteer members share our commitment to fight cancer and support cancer research.
+All operating expenses are covered by membership dues.
+Approximately 400 volunteer members share our commitment to fight cancer and support cancer research.

 Who Decides What Funds Go Where?

-Based on recommendations from our Scientific Advisory Board, each year the Funds Allocation Committee distributes monies for research grants.
-The Scientific Advisory Board is comprised of Colorado medical doctors and research specialists who volunteer their time to insure the funds are sent to worthy organizations throughout the state of Colorado.
+Primarily based on recommendations from our Scientific Advisory Board, each year the Funds Allocation Committee allocates available funds to investigator-initiated clinical trials and service grants to organizations in Colorado that support cancer patients and their families.
+The Scientific Advisory Board is comprised of Colorado medical doctors and research specialists who volunteer their time to ensure the funds are sent to worthy recipients throughout the state of Colorado.

 What Facilities Have Received Grants?

-Research under grants is conducted at several facilities, which include the University of Colorado Health Sciences Center, Colorado State University, Children’s Hospital and the National Jewish Center for Immunology and Respiratory Care.
-Generally 85% of Cancer League’s funds are awarded for research grants; the remaining 15% are awarded to service grants.
+Research under grants is conducted at several facilities, which include the University of Colorado Cancer Center, Colorado State University, Children’s Hospital and the National Jewish Center for Immunology and Respiratory Care.
+Generally, 85% of Cancer League’s funds are awarded for research grants and clinical trials; the remaining 15% are awarded to service grants.

 What are Cancer League’s Accomplishments?

 Cancer League of Colorado was a founding institution for the Cancer Center at the University of Colorado Health Science Center, the only comprehensive cancer center in the Rocky Mountain Region.
-In addition, Cancer League was instrumental in funding the Colorado Ronald McDonald House and QuaLife, an organization dedicated to improving the quality of life for cancer patients.
+In addition, Cancer League was instrumental in funding the Colorado Ronald McDonald House.
 Our funding played a major role in the following discoveries:

 - Establishment of a link between DDT and testicular, prostate and breast cancer